JCardenasRdz/CESTMRI.mat/README.md

 # CESTMRI.mat
-CESTMRI.mat is a MATLAB library for the simulation and analysis of CEST MRI data SUMMARY
+CESTMRI.mat is a MATLAB library for the simulation and analysis of CEST MRI data

+## SUMMARY
 CEST.mat is MATLAB toolbox for simulating and fitting an arbitrary number of exchange pools in CEST MRI and NMR.
 The following sections describe how to accomplish each one of these goals.

-SIMULATION OF CEST MRI DATA
+### SIMULATION OF CEST MRI DATA
-In order to simulate CEST MRI data using the CESTnPools function, the following parameters must be defined:
+In order to simulate CEST MRI data using the `CESTnPools` function, the following parameters must be defined:

-Syntax

     [zSpectrum,Mstate]= CESTnPools(magField, satTime, satPower, PPM, ParamVec)
     Inputs

 Single floating point numbers

-magField    The magnetic field in Tesla satTime     The saturation time in seconds satPower    The saturation power in micro-Tesla Vectors
+magField    The magnetic field in Tesla satTime     The saturation time in seconds satPower    The saturation power in micro-Tesla

+Vectors
 SaturationOffset    1 x K vector of saturation offsets in parts per million (ppm) ParamVec            1 x (5n-2) vector, where n is the number of CEST pools including water The vector is constructed by concatenating the following five vectors: